subh-775/FairFace/README.md

 #### Results

-The results will be saved at "test_outputs.csv" (located in the same folder as predict.py, see sample [here](https://github.com/dchen236/FairFace/blob/master/test_outputs.csv)
+The results will be saved at "test_outputs.csv" (located in the same folder as predict.py)

 ### UPDATES: